The Amaryllis [am-uh-RIL-us] is considered one of the easiest bulbs to grow. It also has one of the most distinct appearances.

 Grooming

 Some people choose to trim the plants after they bloom.
-You can cut the top half-inch of the stems, but do not remove live leaves.
-Keep the bulbs on a sunny windowsill and keep the soil moist until the spring.
+You can cut the top half-inch of the stems but do not remove live leaves.
+Keep the bulbs on a sunny windowsill and moisten the soil until spring.

 How to Propagate Amaryllis